gammaswap/v0-subgraph/README.md

 In my case, my database was *gammaswap-graph-node* and I’m pushing this to my [localhost](http://localhost) at port 8545.
 For some reason, writing mainnet for the network doesn’t really push it to mainnet.

+If you have errors connecting to hardhat you may need to check these things:
+- check firewall has open ports private and public to graph_node-400e775eebe93a7f
+- switch back to WSL1 if opening firewall doesn't fix it

 ## 3.0 **V1-Subgraph - *127.0.0.1:8000***

 ### 3.1 **Setup and Deploy the Subgraph**
+- I did this step from windows but it should work from anywhere on the same machine.
 - clone the v1-subgraph repo, and adjust the deployed contract addresses from 1.1 in `config/<NETWORK_NAME>.json`.
 - install the dependencies and generate contract ABI types for the mappings later, like so:
 ```bash